 - Meet with an advisor, determine your course plan, and declare your major.

 - You should also consult with an L&S advisor about general education and college requirements.
 The Political Science advisors are not trained to help you with those requirements.
 They can be reached at (414) 229-4654 in Holton Hall 142.

 Declare Your Political Science Major Online

-Students may also declare a POL SCI major via e-mail.
-To do so, you must complete an Declaration of Major Form (pdf) and e-mail it to email@example.com.
-An undergraduate advisor will consult your transcript and, pending sufficient credits, will file a declaration of major form with the College of Letters and Science.
-Prior to making this request, it is very important that you consult all of the requirements for the POL SCI major (see above).
+Students may also declare a Political Science major via e-mail.
+To do so, you must complete an Declaration of Major Form (pdf) and e-mail it to firstname.lastname@example.org.
+An undergraduate advisor will consult your transcript and, pending sufficient credits, will file a declaration of major form with the College of Letters & Science.
+Prior to making this request, it is very important that you consult all of the requirements for the Pol Sci major (see above).

 Students who have opted to restrict the release of their directory information at UWM should not utilize the online process for declaring a political science major.